« State-specific resources Louisiana

 Assessors’ websites in Louisiana parishes

-Most often, the county Assessor's office is the 'go-to' resource for finding online lien-related information for construction project parcels, including ownership records, special warranty deeds, and more.
-Parishes that we've not yet found online (those with '*') link to a Google search for your convenience.
+Most often, the county Assessor’s office is the go-to resource for online lien-related information for construction project parcels—ownership records, special warranty deeds, and more.
+Parishes that we’ve not yet found online (those with “*”) link to a Google search for your convenience.

 Do I need to send a preliminary notice to protect my lien rights in Louisiana?